mindexa/mindAI/README.md

 ## Introduction

-mAI’s purpose is to transform digital education by focusing on four major pillars:
+mindAI’s purpose is to transform digital education by focusing on four major pillars:

 * **Conversational Tutoring**: Enable students to ask questions naturally and receive adaptive, step-by-step answers.
 * **Personalized Learning Paths**: Suggest relevant content, courses, or practice based on the learner’s progress.